Zeta functions and nonvanishing theorems for toric periods on $\mathrm{GL}_2$: Introduction and main results

-After introducing new zeta functions, he focused efforts on proving their global functional equations for several specific prehomogeneous vector spaces.
-A special case (the case of spherical Maass cusp forms) of the zeta functions we treat in this paper appears in his paper \cite{Sato3}.
-In \cite{Sato3}, the global functional equation is obtained in classical setting (not adelic) and from the point of view of \cite{KS}, the zeta functions are shown to be a Dirichlet series of the Fourier coefficients of certain cusp forms of half integral weight.
-This fact seems to reflect a hidden relation between the prehomogeneous zeta functions with period integrals and the lifting of automorphic forms.
-In the course of his proof, he obtained the local functional equation of the local prehomogeneous zeta functions with matrix coefficients of real spherical principal series.
+In this subsection, we give an overview of prior research on this topic.
+Our global zeta functions were originally studied by F. Sato \cite{Sato3} for spherical Maass cusp forms in the non-ad\'elic setting.

+In the paper \cite{Sato}, Sato introduced prehomogeneous zeta functions with automorphic forms.
+After introducing new zeta functions, he focused efforts on proving their global and local functional equations for several specific prehomogeneous vector spaces.
+We will discuss the relationship between his result \cite{Sato3} and ours in detail later.
 The local functional equation of the zeta functions attached to spherical representations are shown in general setting under some conditions by Bopp and Rubenthaler \cite{BR}.
 In that paper, they aimed to generalize the Godement-Jacquet theory.
-Recently, the theory of the local functional equations has greatly developed by the works of Wen-Wei Li \cite{Li1,Li2,Li3,Li4}.
+Recently, the theory of the local functional equations has greatly developed by the works of Wen-Wei Li \cites{Li1,Li2,Li3,Li4}.
 According to his results, the local zeta functions for arbitrary admissible representations satisfy certain local functional equations.
+As mentioned above, further study of the gamma factor is desirable for non-vanishing theorems and convex bounds.